 Prior studies in California chaparral have only examined the impacts of up to three short-interval fires.
 Our study is the first to show the effect of up to six fires in the past 30 years.
-Note that at the most highly departed sites (FF=6), there is a slight increase in the proportion of all diversity metrics.
-This was an unexpected result and is likely due to a transition to grassland vegetation type.
-Highly departed sites are primarily dominated by non-native grasses and fobs (e.g., Avena barbata, Bromus madritensis, Erodium spp.).
-Nonetheless, we found a slight increase in native richness and cover at the higher end of the fire frequency gradient (>5 fires in the past 30 years), driven mostly by disturbance-tolerant native species that are common in California grassland systems (e.g., Acmispon spp., Madia spp., Dichelostemma spp.).
-Despite this increase in native forbs, we observed no perennial grasses characteristic of native California grasslands at these sites (e.g., Stipa spp., Melica spp.).
-Further, these plots still exhibited lower diversity metrics than sites with low fire frequency (<2 fires in the past 30 years).
+At our most highly departed sites (FF=6), there was a slight increase in the proportion of all native diversity metrics.
+This was an unexpected result and we hypothesize that it is may represent an ecosystem conversion to a grassland vegetation type.
+Frequently burned sites are primarily dominated by non-native grasses and forbs (e.g., Avena barbata, Bromus madritensis, Erodium spp.), but we found a slight increase in native richness and cover at the higher end of the fire frequency gradient (>5 fires in the past 30 years), driven mostly by disturbance-tolerant native forbs that are common in California grassland systems (e.g., Acmispon spp., Madia spp., Dichelostemma spp.).
+Overall, these plots exhibited lower diversity metrics than sites with low fire frequency (<2 fires in the past 30 years).

 What are the consequences of higher burn frequency on shrub seedling establishment and resprouting success?

 As predicted, we found a reduction in both OS and FS regeneration.
 OS species, such as C. oliganthus and C. cuneatus, were almost completely eliminated in areas with more than 2 fires in the past 30 years (99% reduction).
 These results are consistent with other studies in southern California, showing that obligate seeding shrubs often require a decade or more between fires in order to reach maturity and replenish the seedbank (Zedler et al. 1983; Jacobsen et al. 2004; Keeley and Brennan 2012).
-Our observed reduction in fire severity with short-interval fires confirm a departure from the high-intensity fires that are typical of undegraded chaparral and vital for the survival and recruitment of many chaparral shrub species (Park and Jenerette, 2019).
+Our observed reduction in fire severity with short-interval fires confirm a departure from the high-intensity fires that are typical of undegraded chaparral and vital for the survival and recruitment of many chaparral shrub species and also act as a filter against most non-native annuals (Park and Jenerette, 2019).

 While all obligate seeding species declined with high fire frequency, facultative species as a group showed reduced regeneration (83% reduction) but displayed species-specific responses, with some species persisting at high levels of fire frequency.
-We found that A. fasciculatum re-established well from seedlings after up to 3 fires in the past 30 years.
-Still, seedling regeneration declined and was almost completely eliminated in areas with fire frequency >5.
-This result contrasts with research in southern California, reporting a drastic reduction in A. fasciculatum seedlings after just two short interval fires (Zedler et al. 1983; Keeley and Brennan 2012).
+We found that A. fasciculatum re-established well from seedlings after fire up to a frequency of 3 fires in the past 30 years.
+However seedling regeneration declined and was almost completely eliminated in areas with fire frequency >5.
+This result contrasts a bit with research in southern California, reporting a drastic reduction in A. fasciculatum seedlings after just two short interval fires (Zedler et al. 1983; Keeley and Brennan 2012).
 Despite our prediction that all facultative seeding species regeneration would be eliminated after 2 short interval fires, there was little effect on Eriodictyon californicum regeneration.
-We found a slight increase in seedling regeneration at the most highly departed sites.
+In fact, we found a slight increase in seedling regeneration at the most highly departed sites.
 This is not necessarily surprising, considering Eriodictyon sp. is a principal invader in many disturbed sites (Mooney and Hobbs 1986).
-While grouping regeneration by functional type (OS, FS) can be very useful, species-specific responses are vital to consider (Keeley et al. 2006).
+While grouping regeneration by functional type (OS, FS) can be useful, species-specific responses are vital to consider (Keeley et al. 2006).